 1. Target objects: The trademark acts as protection for trade name or company brand name or its logo label, taglines, slogan and domain names whereas copyright protects artistic, dramatic and musical works.

 2. Purpose: The purpose of using the trademark is to retain the exclusivity of the mark for their products or services in the market, whereas the copyrights grants exclusive right to use and distribute.

-3. Benefit: The trademark prevents other competitors from using similar kind of marks or texts in their branding, the sole purpose here is brand establishment and trust inculcation in customers.
-A copyright prohibits any person other than the creator to reproduce or sell the copyrighted work online or offline.
+3. Benefit: The trademark prevents other competitors from using similar kind of marks or texts in their branding, the sole purpose here is the brand establishment and trust inculcation in customers.
+Whereas, copyright prohibits any person other than the creator to reproduce or sell the copyrighted work online or offline.

-4. Exclusivity: Trademark not only gives exclusivity to the product or a service it is also a means to retain it.
+4. Exclusivity: Trademark not only gives exclusivity to the product or services it is also a means to retain it.
 Whereas the work creator can use their copyright protected work for financial gains.

 7. Symbol of Identification: The trademarked product or logo or service is permitted to use the ® sign after the registration.
 Whereas, the symbol © is used for protection of copyrighted original works.
 It doesn’t mandatorily require registration but registration proves the originality.